Andreloui5/3DCreditCardForm/README.md

         },
       })
       .then((response) => {
-        // triggers success popup message
+        // Triggers success popup message
         setShowSuccess(true);
-        // resets card state (which empties all entry fields) setCardState("");
+        // Resets card state (which empties all entry fields) setCardState("");
-        // empties the user's 'current cart' at top of page setCurrentCart("");
+        // Empties the user's 'current cart' at top of page setCurrentCart("");
-        // cancels spinner triggered by clicking the "complete order" button. setSpinnerVisible(false);
+        // Cancels spinner triggered by clicking the "complete order" button. setSpinnerVisible(false);
-        // return to top of page
+        // Return to top of page
         window.scrollTo(0, 0);
         // You could save responseId to hook here and then pass that via url to response page console.log(